CreoDAMO/creodamo_global/README.md

 ### Configuration

-Set up the necessary configurations including API keys, database credentials, and environment variables.
+Configure the platform with necessary API keys, database settings, and environment variables.

-### Running the Platform
+### Running CreoDAMO

-Launch CreoDAMO:
+Execute the following command to start CreoDAMO:

 ```bash
 poetry run python creodamo.py
 ```

-Access the platform at `http://localhost:8000`.
-Sign in or register a new account to begin.
+Access the platform at `http://localhost:8000` for web services.
+Use the Flask API at `http://localhost:5000/metadata` for metadata retrieval.

 ## Documentation

-Explore the [docs](/docs) directory for detailed information on each module and usage guidelines.
+Explore the [docs](/docs) directory for detailed module descriptions and usage guidelines.

 ## Contributing

 Contributions are welcome!
-Please adhere to the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License